 A lover of golf, Jim was a charter member of the Suntree Country Club in Melbourne, Florida, where he served on many committees.

 Jim was a founder of the Celestis Group in Melbourne.
-In the fall of 1983 Beauford Franklin (who will also be on the Founder's Flight), John Cherry, and Jim formed Celestis -- the first company to offer a space funeral service.
+In the fall of 1983 Beauford Franklin (who also flew on the Founder's Flight), John Cherry, and Jim formed Celestis -- the first company to offer a space funeral service.

 Men, my brothers, men the workers, ever reaping something new: